-At this time the Morris Hospital Paramedic Program does not offer a Nurse-to-Paramedic education option.
+Currently the Morris Hospital Paramedic Program does not offer a Nurse-to-Paramedic education option.

 34. Handbook Disclaimer

 It goes without saying that there may times where student issues and concerns may arise that are not covered within this handbook.
 For this reason the below statements will be utilized: